xiaomi7732/azure-diagnostics-tools/Profiler/CallTreeFilter.md

 ## Moving forward

 We are looking into providing better presets of filters as well as better ways to add/remove filters.
-Please leave us a comment on the GitHub if there's suggestions for the filters.
+Please feel free to [open issues on the GitHub](https://github.com/Azure/azure-diagnostics-tools/issues) if there's suggestions for the filters.